 What are Common Area Expenses?

-The common area expenses may include maintenance and repairs of the common walkways and parking lots, security, property management and utilities for common areas.
+Common area expenses may include maintenance and repairs of the common walkways and parking lots, security, property management, and utilities for common areas.

 The Tenant will also pay their share of property taxes and property insurance.

 Commercial properties including, shopping centers and free-standing restaurants typically require the Tenant to pay a portion or all of the property expenses as “Additional Rent” also commonly referred to as Triple Net “NNN” or Common Area Expenses “CAM”.